(Presented as a public service of the chinaresources.net website.)

 Most of the raw data enabling this Geological References Analysis (GRA)© were derived from GEOREF©, a copyrighted product of the American Geological Institute.

 Lindsey V. Maness, Jr. and his associates have been conducting geological resources evaluations (including mapping) of Asia for over 25 years.
 This analysis demonstrates only a small part of our knowledge of the region.
 For more information about digital resources maps and studies available, see the RTSC WebSite,http://china-resources.net or contact Maness directly at email@example.com.
-Our groups are knowledgeable and capable of assisting in the rebuilding of Afghanistan's industries and infrastructure, especially regarding the use of their ample indigenous energy and minerals resources to develop Afghan self-sufficiency and prosperity.
+Our groups are knowledgeable and capable of assisting in the rebuilding of industries and infrastructure of formerly terroristled countries, especially regarding the use of their ample indigenous energy and minerals resources to develop Somalia's selfsufficiency and prosperity.

 Acknowledgments (in order of usefulness):

-This Geological Reference Analysis (GRA)© is being performed to assist anti-terrorist forces in Afghanistan.
+This Geological Reference Analysis (GRA)© is being performed to assist antiterrorist forces in Somalia.
 It is being made available on the internet to ensure that it can be acquired immediately by any military or anti-terrorism specialist needing it, with no red tape, whatsoever.
 Certain conventions and procedures need to be understood to use it effectively: geological, linguistic, historical, legal, data-base peculiarities, etc.